Zurück zu allen Events

 • What type of policy action could address this challenge?

-• At which level? (local / regional / national / EU)
+• At which level (local / regional / national / EU) should these actions primarily be addressed in order to respond effectively to practical needs?

 11:30–12:15 | Plenary feedback & prioritisation